frankhale/toby-blazor/README.md

 ## Searching For Videos

+NOTE: The database is pre-populated with videos I added when developing [Toby](https:/github.com/frankhale/toby).
+Use the command `/all` to list them.
+There are videos in the following groups `trance, christian, misc`.

 Currently searching is very crude.
 If you enter a search term it is compared against video titles and if the search term is contained in the title the results are displayed.

+Search commands:

-You can enter `/all` to return all the videos in the database.
+- `/all`: lists all videos in the database
+- `/group [name]`: lists videos in a specific group

 ## Screenshots